Kia Stonic: Kia KX1

 The Kia KX1 is the variant built by the Yueda Kia joint venture for the Chinese market.
 Despite the high resemblance between the KX1 and the Stonic, the KX1 was slightly restyled for the Chinese market, featuring a modified hood, redesigned bumpers, improved DRL, and a circular fuel tank cap.
 In addition, the KX1 uses a completely different dashboard design.
 Compared to the international model, the Chinese-made version is marginally shorter, with a full body length of 4,100 mm instead of 4,140 mm, and round fog lamps instead of boomerang-shaped LED lights.
 It lacks AEB, blind zone monitoring and cruise control compared to the Korean-made version.

 The KX1 is powered by a single 1.4-litre petrol engine producing 100 hp.
 The transmission is either 6-speed manual transmission, or a six-speed automatic transmission.
 Additionally, the top of the trim KX1 receives advanced multimedia, climate control, video surveillance cameras and a sports aerodynamic body kit.

 The Chinese-made KX1 has been exported to the Philippines under the Stonic nameplate in October 2020.
-In July 2021, Kia Philippines gifted female weightlifter Hidilyn Diaz a Stonic as a reward for winning the gold medal at the 2020 Summer Olympics.
 The Stonic was replaced by the Kia Sonet in June 2024.